 No remuneration or payment is made by the placement organisation to the students or to the University for hosting the student.
 Students undertaking an approved work place learning course are covered by the University’s insurance policies.

 Frequently Asked Questions

-You will be placed as per Queensland College of Teachers (QCT) requirements for your Education Program and the University will endeavour to place you in a Queensland learning site within a 50km radius from your Student Central registered address (see Professional Experience (PEx Essentials).
-You will not be placed at sites where you have conflicts of interest, and are required to declare these conflicts of interest in Sonia Online.
+You will be placed as per Queensland College of Teachers (QCT) requirements for your Education Program and the University will endeavour to place you in a Queensland learning site within a 50km radius from your Student Central registered address (see Professional Experience (PEx) Essentials).
+You will not be placed at sites where you have conflicts of interest.
+You must declare these conflicts of interest in Sonia Online.

-Secondary students: You should be aware that because of your major/minor teaching area considerations, placement is quite complex and as a result there are generally limited available options within your required region with your required teaching areas.
-Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the PEx Essentials are the two priority criteria.
+Secondary Education Preservice Teachers: You need to be aware that because of your teaching area considerations placement can be quite complex.
+Depending upon your teaching areas there may be limited options within your required geographical region.
+Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the Professional Experience (PEx) Essentials are the two priority criteria.

 Students are not able to do placement at a site where there is a conflict of interest.
-A conflict of interest is defined as a site where;
+A conflict of interest is defined as a site where, for example:

 Education Placement Office

 - Bachelor of Education (Secondary) / Bachelor of Arts